erizov/Professor/semester_2/lecture_11_repository_patterns/repository/README.md

 ### Application

 5. Can you implement Repository from memory without looking at the code?
-6. What real-world problem could you solve using Repository?
+6. What real-world problem could youaddresse using Repository?

 ### Debugging

 7. What are the most common mistakes when implementing Repository?
 8. How would you test your Repository implementation?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization